camunda-community-hub/camunda-8-code-studio/README.md

 In the end you will be able to see that the process has ended successfully.
 ![Start a Process Instance](./img/StartProcessInstance.gif)

-Congratulations 🎉!
-You have managed to start and execute your first process instance containing only a User Task!
-Now you have earned yourself a little break ☕️🥐.
+Congratulations! 🎉 You have managed to start and execute your first process instance containing only a User Task!
+Now you have earned yourself a little break. ☕️🥐

 ## Exercise 4: Automating the process by implementing a client
 Now, we are ready to automate the process we have created and aligned on.
 Below you can find a representation of that process: